 - additional support for residents in municipalities where a state of emergency was in effect (because of Hurricane Fiona) to help clear fallen trees and debris that can't be removed in a reasonable timeframe (applications are closed)

 - an additional $250 on top of the existing $750 Seniors Care Grant to help with storm repairs

 - $150 to all current income assistance recipients, including Disability Support Program participants receiving income support (the additional $150 is processed automatically)

 - additional funding for service providers to help people receiving the Essentials Allowance (check with your housing support worker or local shelter for more information about supports available)

-- $1,000 per household in emergency funding for people ordered out of their homes or who can’t return to their homes (you can register with the Canadian Red Cross by calling 1-800-863-6582 or visiting a designated reception centre; register by 2 December 2022)
+- $1,000 per household in emergency funding for people ordered out of their homes or who can’t return to their homes (funding administered through the Canadian Red Cross; registration is closed)

 Support for small businesses and non-profits

 Applications are closed.
 Non-profits can apply for disaster financial assistance for damage or loss from Hurricane Fiona.